verdaccio/website/website/translated_docs/es-ES/cli.md

 ## Ubicación por defecto del archivo de configuración

-Para localizar el directorio de inicio, verdaccio confia en **$XDG_DATA_HOME** como primera opción y en un ambiente Windows se usa [la variable de ambiente APPDATA](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).
+To locate the home directory, we rely on **$XDG_DATA_HOME** as a first choice and for Windows environments we look for the [APPDATA environment variable](https://www.howtogeek.com/318177/what-is-the-appdata-folder-in-windows/).

 ## Config file format

-Config file should be YAML, JSON or NodeJS module.
+Config files should be YAML, JSON or a NodeJS module.
 YAML format is detected by parsing config file extension (yaml or yml, case insensitive).

 ## Ubicación del almacenamiento

-Verdaccio usa la variable de ambiente **$XDG_DATA_HOME** por defecto para ubicar el almacenamiento por defecto, el cual [debería ser lo mismo ](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) que $HOME/.local/share.
+We use the **$XDG_DATA_HOME** environment by variable default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as $HOME/.local/share.
 Si estas usando un almacenamiento personalizado, lo anterior es irrelevante.

 ## Default database file location